cannabis hemp & cannabinoids

 cannabidiol (cbd) is one of the most prevalent cannabinoids found within the cannabis plant. it is one of over 113 cannabinoids that exists inside the incredible plant. unlike the more famous cannabinoid, tetrahydrocannabinol (thc), cbd and many other cannabinoids are completely non-psychoactive.

-our hemp products use extracts derived from organic certified american grown cannabis hemp flowers. infused into either organic coconut oil or organic olive oil to deliver our hemp extract to you.
+our hemp products use broad spectrum extracts derived from organic certified american grown cannabis hemp flowers. infused into either organic coconut oil or organic olive oil to deliver the benefits of cannabis to you.

 how cannabinoids work with our body